 Claim for Unfair Dismissals and Time Limits

 Making a Complaint

-Appeals arising from an Adjudication Officer's decision, may be appealed to the Labour Court.
+Appeals arising from a WRC Adjudication Officer's decision, may be appealed to the Labour Court.

 The parties may be asked to engage in mediation as an alternative to Adjudication.
 Mediation is provided by trained officers of the WRC as part of its early resolution service.
 Mediation can take place over the telephone or in person and is a confidential and voluntary process.
 It is often a very efficient and inexpensive means of resolving complaints at the earliest stage.

 If a mediated solution is achieved, the agreement is put in writing and signed by both parties.
 Where this occurs, the dispute is resolved, and no further action is taken by the WRC.

 If the dispute is not resolved through mediation, then the complaint will proceed to an Adjudication hearing.

 Where an employee is dismissed and the dismissal is an unfair dismissal, the employee shall be entitled to redress consisting of whichever the adjudication officer or the Labour Court considers appropriate having regard for all the circumstances.